peiyong86/CarND-Traffic-Sign-Classifier-Project/writeup.md

-To train the model, I used an AdamOptimizer, with following parameters: learning rate: 0.0005 batch size: 128 epoch num: 100 drop out keep prob: 0.8
+To train the model, I used an AdamOptimizer, with following parameters: learning rate: 0.0005 batch size: 128 max epoch num: 200 drop out keep prob: 0.8

+I used a maxmium training epoch number of 200, and a stop condition, that when met the training iteration stops.
+The stop condition is: performance does not increase in last 20 epochs.
+This can save processing time.

+The final model is choosed base on validation accuracy.
+The model with highest validation accuracy will be choosed as final model.

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

+In my experiment, the training stoped at epoch 109, and the model at epoch 89 was choosed.

 My final model results were:
-* training set accuracy of 0.999
-* validation set accuracy of 0.977
-* test set accuracy of 0.965
+training set accuracy of 0.9999305796598403 validation set accuracy of 0.9841269838836999 test set accuracy of 0.9687252571728149

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?